-As a distance learner at Wheelock College, you have broad access to library resources and services.
+As a distance learner at Wheelock College, you have access to a vast array library resources and services.
 If you're enrolled in Wheelock's off-campus, international, or online programs, this page is for you.

 - Databases A to Z contains a comprehensive overview of our online resources.
 Databases may contain full-text reference works, journal and magazine articles, e-books, videos, or images.
 For more information, click on the info icon next to the name of the database that interests you.